If a question is not answered here, please do not hesitate to contact the Department of Parking & Transportation.

 Can I charge my electric car on campus?

-We have 10 EVC stations: 8 in Lot A - Hannon and 5 in the University Hall P2.
-LMU does not manage the charging stations and drivers wishing to use these areas must contact the Blink Network to register.
+We have 24 EVC stations: 18 in LSB and 6 in the University Hall P2.
+LMU does not manage the charging stations and drivers wishing to use these areas must contact the ChargePoint to register.
+EV spaces are for a 4 hour time limit to allow all EV drivers a chance to charge their vehicle.

 If I carpool with someone and we take turns driving, do we both get a discounted/carpool rates for our permits?